Gerb11/AtmApi/README.md

 1) Choose `GET` from the dropdown
 2) Type `localhost:8080/balance` into the URL
-3) Under the authentication header, select type: `Basic Auth`
+3) Under the Authorization header, select type: `Basic Auth`
 4) Enter a username and password from the above list of available users
 5) Hit send.
 If you typed in an existing username and password, you'll get a balanced returned, with a 200 status
    1) If authentication failed, the user / password was wrong or doesn't exist and you'll get a `401 Unauthorized`